camunda/camunda-docs/docs/self-managed/operational-guides/application-configs.md

     management.endpoints.web.exposure.include: health,info,conditions,configprops,prometheus,loggers,usage-metrics,backups
 ```

-Then you can take the contents under `application.yml` and put it under the `operate.configuration` section under values.yaml.
+Then, take the contents under `application.yml` and put it under the `operate.configuration` section in `values.yaml`.

 ## Where to search for configuration options